rundeck/docs/docs/manual/projects/node-execution/aws-ssm.md

         ]
     }
     ```
-2. Attach this policy with the IAM Role that is associated with Process Automation.
-If Process Automation is hosted on EC2, then follow [these steps](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/iam-roles-for-amazon-ec2.html#attach-iam-role) to modify the IAM Role of an EC2.
+2. Attach this policy with the IAM Role that is associated with Runbook Automation.
+If Runbook Automation is hosted on EC2, then follow [these steps](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/iam-roles-for-amazon-ec2.html#attach-iam-role) to modify the IAM Role of an EC2.
 If hosted on ECS, then follow [these steps](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/task-iam-roles.html#specify-task-iam-roles).
    :::warning IAM Role for ECS
-   If running Process Automation on ECS, then this IAM Policy needs to be attached to the **Task Role**, _not_ the _Task Execution Role_.
+   If running Runbook Automation on ECS, then this IAM Policy needs to be attached to the **Task Role**, _not_ the _Task Execution Role_.
     :::

 ### S3 Bucket Permissions
 In order for scripts and files to be picked up by the SSM agents on the remote nodes, the files are (temporarily) passed through an S3 bucket.

-1. Create an S3 bucket that has a bucket policy that allows for objects to be _uploaded_ to it by the IAM policy associated with Process Automation.
+1. Create an S3 bucket that has a bucket policy that allows for objects to be _uploaded_ to it by the IAM policy associated with Runbook Automation.
 2. Include a permission statement in this policy that allows for the remote EC2 instances to _retrieve_ objects from the bucket.
 3. Here is an example policy:
     :::warning Heads Up!